 The Zavarka tea concentrate brewed on top of the samovar in a small teapot.
 Obviously there are now electric versions of a samovar, and the regular tea kettle.
 But the process for making Russian Tea Zavarka is the same.

 What makes this Zavarka Russian Tea Recipe (заварка) different from the English tradition of drinking tea?
-The zavarka is the strong tea concentrate made with loose leaf tea .
-It’s then diluted with kipyatok (кипяток) which is boiling hot water.
+The Zavarka is the strong tea concentrate made with loose leaf tea .
+It's then diluted with kipyatok (кипяток) which is boiling hot water.
 The dilution allows the drinker to control the strength of their tea.
-Fill about a quarter of your cup with the Russian Tea Zavarka brew, and top up the rest with hot water (kipyatok).
+Fill about a quarter of your cup with the brewed Zavarka tea, and top up the rest with hot water (kipyatok).
 Adjust strength according to your taste.